 For other assistance in helping you and your family make a smooth transition to UBC in Vancouver or Kelowna, please contact Housing & Relocation Services.

-3. Your department administrator provides you with the UBC Contact and Information Sheet to complete.
+- Your department administrator provides you with the UBC Contact and Information Sheet to complete.
+(Note: The sheet is for QMM moves, but may be used as a resource for other moves.)

 You are also free to make your own travel arrangements and still be covered under the relocation policy.